luna/luna-rfcs/text/0000-runtime-design.md

 - Types can be lazy by default.
 - Every piece of data needs strictness annotations in its metadata (in addition to Monad, Error, Type, etc).
+- Having flexible support for laziness and strictness means it is triviail to implement short-circuiting operations _inside_ Luna.

 #### A Skeleton Design for Runtime Laziness Handling